-Why are The Wilderness Society and SIX campaigning on Woolworth's deforestation risk?
+Why are the Wilderness Society and SIX campaigning on Woolworth's deforestation risk?

 Australia is a global hotspot for deforestation: we lead the world in mammal extinctions and are in second place on biodiversity loss.1